microsoft/vscode-wiki/Working-with-xterm.js.md

 ### Updating `xterm-addon-*`

-Similar to `xterm`, identify the release, pull it in and then update the typings.
-There are some typings hacks at the top due to issues with `gulp-tsb`.
+Similar to `xterm`, identify the release, pull it in and test it

-Once [xtermjs/xterm.js#2165](https://github.com/xtermjs/xterm.js/issues/2165) is done we can refine this process more.

 ### Building one off builds of xterm and addons

-Right now one off builds are manual. [xtermjs/xterm.js#2154](https://github.com/xtermjs/xterm.js/issues/2154) will improve this.
+Right now one off builds are manual.